sheerun/puppet-solo/README.md

 Boilerplate and installer for puppet.
 It:

-* ensures that puppet is executed as root
+* ensures that puppet is executed as root on Ubuntu
 * locally builds ruby 1.9.3
 * installs puppet executable
-* passes correct `--modulepath` option
+* passes correct `--modulepath` option to puppet

 ## Requirements